-In addition to continuing to recruit experienced scientific and engineering talent to fill immediate staff needs, the Board will continue to focus on attracting the next generation of scientists and engineers.
+In addition to maintaining an experienced scientific and engineering staff, as well as filling vacancies as they occur, the Board will continue to focus on attracting the next generation of scientists and engineers.
 The Board will continue its highly competitive three-year Professional Development Program, which brings entry-level technical talent into professional positions within the Board straight from college.
 Through a technical mentor, individuals are provided a series of individually tailored developmental assignments, formal academic schooling, and a one-year, hands-on field assignment.
-The Board met its goal of recruiting three people into the program in FY 2011, and now has a total of nine in the program at various stages of development.
+The professional development program employees have a 3-year service commitment to the Board.
+The Board met its goal of recruiting two additional people into the program in FY 2012, and has a total of eight in the program at various stages of development.